goreleaser/goreleaser/www/docs/customization/fury.md

     # Config is skipped if empty
     account: my-account

-    # Encironment variable name to get the push token from.
+    # Environment variable name to get the push token from.
     # You might want to change it if you have multiple fury configurations for some reason.
     # Defaults to `FURY_TOKEN`.
     secret_name: MY_ACCOUNT_FURY_TOKEN